david32145/david32145/README.md

 Hi there

-My name is David Nascimento, i'm an software development and student.
-I love programing and software architecture.
-Currently i'm focused on study _ReactJS_, _React Native_ and _NodeJS_.
-I like automatic tests(TDD), domain drive design(DDD), docker and github action (CI/CD).
+My name is David Nascimento i'm software develop since January 2021.
+In this journey I'm acquire skill to do integration with other services, feature design, use agile frameworks, delivery great code quality and delivery valuable products.
+I have working with front-end technologies like _React_, _JavaScript_, _CSS_, _HTML_, _SASS_ and a lot of other tools.
+I have working in back end too, using technologies like _Java_, _Node_, _PostgreSQL_, _MySQL_, _Redis_ and soon on.
+Of course, i'm used to work with _Git_, _GitHub_, _Git lab_ and agile frameworks (_Scrum_ and _Kaban_).

 ### Knowledges